joshdelg/cs240lx-25spr/README.md

   - still 2 days a week.
   - still hardware, low level code.
   - still pizza.

+Contents:
+  - cool tricks i picked up over 3+ decades. or seem not well covered.
+  - depends alot on what people are interested in.  can be OS heavy, or more device heavy, or more project heavy depending.  let us know what kind of stuff you are into.
+  - Probably at least one new board (pico, different riscv).

 Differences:
   - usually stop around 10:30pm or so, vs 1:00am.